Chappell Roan: Confrontations with paparazzi

+Interactions with her fanbase

+Following her rapid commercial breakthrough, Roan publicly addressed the pressures of her newfound fame and criticized behavior from some fans that she considered "creepy" and "invasive".
+In multiple social media posts, she said she felt unsafe due to public harassment and stalking by fans, including attempts to contact members of her family.

+In March 2026, while Roan was in Brazil to perform at Lollapalooza Brazil, soccer player Jorginho alleged that Roan's security detail spoke aggressively to his wife and his 11-year-old step-daughter at a hotel due to what was claimed to be the act of the child walking past Roan's table to confirm it was her.
+Roan stated that she was unaware of the incident, that the security guard involved was not her "personal security" and she did not see the mother and child.
+She also apologized to the mother and child for the situation's occurrence.
+The security guard later took full responsibility for the incident, stating that he was not part of Roan's team and was not directed by her to confront the family.
+Following the responses of Roan and the security guard involved, Jorginho publicly retracted his prior comments and condemned the hate speech targeted towards Roan in the aftermath of his initial statement, but did not issue an official apology towards her.

 Personal life

 Roan currently lives in Los Angeles, California.
 She is a lesbian.

-Though raised as a Christian, Roan no longer identifies with the church and has said that her current relationship with religion is "evolving".
-She was diagnosed with bipolar II disorder at 22, an illness that contributed to her difficult childhood.
-She has described therapy and medication as important facets in caring for and maintaining her mental health.
+Though raised Christian, Roan no longer identifies with the church and said in 2023 that her relationship with religion is "evolving".
+She was diagnosed with bipolar II disorder at age 22, an illness that contributed to her difficult childhood.
+She has described therapy and medication as important parts of maintaining her mental health.
+She has also been diagnosed with severe depression, a condition which she said worsened with her rise to fame.

-Roan has said that the idea of her trademark "tacky pop star" appearance came to her while discussing her inner child with her therapist.
-While "Chappell Roan" began solely as a stage name, she has since called it her drag persona and likened it to Hannah Montana, describing the character as "more open and confident [...] especially regarding sex" than her real self.
+Roan has said that the idea of her trademark "tacky pop star" aesthetic came to her while discussing her inner child with her therapist.
+While "Chappell Roan" began solely as a stage name, she has since referred to it as her drag persona and compared it to Hannah Montana, describing the character as "more open and confident [...] especially regarding sex" than her real self.

-Following her rapid commercial breakthrough, Roan publicly addressed the pressures of her newfound fame and condemned behavior from some fans that she considered "creepy" and "invasive".
-In multiple social media posts, she expressed feeling unsafe as a result of public harassment and stalking from fans, which has included attempts to contact members of her family.